 BA in any subject and

-a Post-graduate diploma in Conference Interpretation of at least one academic year of full-time study
+a Post-graduate diploma in Conference Interpretation (other than a Master’s degree) of at least one academic year of full-time study

-at least one year of professional experience as a conference interpreter at the level required for international meetings (experience as a court interpreter, liaison interpreter, public service interpreter or company interpreter does not count).
+at least one year of professional experience as a conference interpreter at the level required for international meetings acquired after award of the university degree (experience as a court interpreter, liaison interpreter, public service interpreter or company interpreter does not count).

 Tests are scheduled as necessary, according to the recruitment needs of the institutions.
 An indicative calendar of pre-selection and accreditation tests is published every year but may be subject to change.
 Make sure you provide all necessary documents by the given deadline for applications.

-If your application is considered eligible by an inter-institutional Screening Committee and complies with our language profile requirements, you will be invited to do an online pre-selection test.
+If your application fulfils the academic and other formal requirements, which include those concerning the language profile, you will be invited to do an online pre-selection test.

 The test consists of a simultaneous interpretation of a speech of approximately 10-12 minutes into your A language.
 The Screening Committee chooses the passive language for your test from among the following: DE, EN, ES, FR or IT.